null Skip to main content

 Identification Patches

-Most vests allow for patches that identify your dog’s role, such as:
+All of our vests allow for patches that help communicate your dog’s role, such as:

 • “Working Dog – Do Not Pet”